DATES FOR 2008

 THE ROADSHOW - In Brief

-The show is presented by Nigel Ellacott & Peter Robbins, the country’s top “Ugly Sisters” .
-They have over thirty years of experience in theatre and in particular Pantomime.
-They are joined by top panto Dame and director Andrew Ryan.
+The show is presented by Nigel Ellacott, one of the country’s top Dames with over thirty years of experience in theatre and in particular Pantomime.
+He is joined by another top panto Dame and director Andrew Ryan.

 When the children enter their school hall, it has been transformed into your Theatre.
 They are greeted by the “Theatre Manager”, and the performance commences.- or rather the “Magic” begins!

-We are backstage at the local theatre - the Theatre manager, played by Andrew Ryan is putting on a pantomime, but he has some casting problems.
-Peter Robbins enters as a loud, pompous actor, visiting his friend who is in the pantomime- however- he finds a few surprises- the biggest being that he himself is called upon to appear, at short notice- that very night!
+We are backstage at the local theatre - the Theatre manager is putting on a pantomime, but he has some casting problems.
+Andrew Ryan enters as a loud, pompous actor, visiting his friend who is in the pantomime- however- he finds a few surprises- the biggest being that he himself is called upon to appear, at short notice- that very night!

 Here are some photos from the Magic of Pantomime Roadshow 2006 - Wolverhampton & Aberdeen